WyriHaximus/github-action-composer-php-versions-in-range/README.md

 And the `highest` and `lowest` outputs that provide the highest PHP version (`8.3` in the `version` output example) and the lowest PHP version (`7.3` in the `version` output example) from the `version` list.
-The 4rth output is `upcoming` and will be populated with the upcoming but unreleased next minor or major version of PHP.
+The 4rth output is `upcoming` and will be populated with the upcoming but in alpha/beta/rc next minor or major version of PHP.
+The `nightly` contains the currently in development byt not alpha/beta/rc tag next major or minor version.

 On top of that this action will also give you 3 lists of extensions.
 The extensions from `require` in `requiredExtensions`, dev extensions in `requiredDevExtensions`, and a combined list in `extensions`.